How Physician Assistant Programs Can Integrate Self-Directed Learning in 2021

-- How do I use Zoom and Google Hangouts for distance learning?
+- How do I use Zoom and Google Hangouts for self-directed learning?

 - How do I survive and thrive during budget cuts?

-If you currently do not have a distance learning solution for your program or you want to enhance what you do have, we can help.
-Last week, Rosh Review made the unprecedented decision to offer our remote-learning educational tools—question banks, assessments, and program dashboards—free of charge for 30 days to all programs that need a solution to bridge the gap.
+If you currently do not have a virtual learning solution for your program or you want to enhance what you do have, we can help.

 First, you’ll need a software platform to connect distributed learners.
 These platforms were once difficult to navigate, but now they are user-friendly and can be easily implemented.